sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 The SONiC `checkpoint` command can broadly classified into the following steps

 #### Stage-1 Get current ConfigDB JSON config
 The *ConfigDBConnector* class is used to obtain the running configuration in JSON format

 #### Stage-2 Save JSON config
-Save the checkpoint to a dedicted loction on the SONiC box
+Save the checkpoint to a dedicated location on the SONiC box

 ### 2.2.3 rollback
 The SONiC `rollback` command can broadly classified into the following steps

 #### Stage-1 Get current ConfigDB JSON config
 The *ConfigDBConnector* class is used to obtain the running configuration in JSON format

 #### Stage-2 Get checkpoint JSON config
 Load the checkpoint from the SONiC box